USMAI-Library-Consortium/janeway-warpspeed/README.md

 ### Conditionally required environment variables
 1. JANEWAY_JOURNAL_DOMAINS: If Janeway has domains for journals, this is required.
 Comma separated array (no spaces after commas)
 2. JANEWAY_JOURNAL_DOMAIN_SCHEMES: If Janeway has domains for journals, this is required.
 Schemes are, for example, https://.
 Comma separated array (no spaces after commas).
 Each scheme must match a domain in JANEWAY_JOURNAL_DOMAINS by index.

-### Environment variables REQUIRED but Auto-Set
-You must set these if you're using this docker image outside of the Helm Chart or outside of the built-in Compose.
-1. JANEWAY_VERSION - The version of Janeway this docker image is using
-2. DEPLOYMENT_VERSION - the deployment version this docker image is using.
-Incrementing the deployment version will trigger the update process
-3. DB_VENDOR - MUST be set to serve postgres